aerogear-attic/mobile-cli/README.md

 mobile <command> --namespace=mine
 ```

-**NOTE: When the mobile CLI is used as an oc plugin, the namespace does not have to be specified as this
+**NOTE: When this CLI is used as an OC plugin, you do not need to provide the --namespace flag.**
-takes the current namespace selected.
-However, when using the mobile CLI as a standalone, the namespace must always be specified by using the *--namespace* flag.**

 ## Design